Wardhanhrsh/Web-Patent-Scraper/README.md

 * **Figures**
 * **PDF files**

-### Langage
+### Language
 The user has the option to choose between English (if Google provides an English translation) or the original patent langage.
-If no English translation is found, it defaults to the original langage.
+If no English translation is found, it defaults to the original language.

 ### Concatenation
 The user also has the option to concatenate text files and get one big text file instead of multiple small ones.